mmusich/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

 The broad distribution is due to the spread in primary vertex positions.
 Zoom in on the narrow dip near deltaz = 0.
 This region is empty because if two real vertices are too close to each other, they will be misreconstructed as a single vertex.
 Thus, there are no reconstructed vertices with such small separations.

+> ## Question
-**Write a short script to print out the number of primary vertices in each event.** When people talk about the **pile-up**, it is this number they are referring to.
+> **Write a short script to print out the number of primary vertices in each event.** When people talk about the **pile-up**, it is this number they are referring to.
 If you want, you can even plot it; the distribution should roughly fit a Poisson distribution.
+{: .challenge}
 > ## Answer
 > ~~~
 > events.toBegin()